-Allot Ltd. (ALLT) CEO Erez Antebi on Q1 2020 Results - Earnings Call Transcript

 The last couple of months have been challenging at the COVID-19 pandemic is changing both the way we operate and the way our customers operate.
 I would like to start and discuss what is happening inside Allot, and then turn to discuss what is happening with our customers and where we see the market going.
 As the pandemic and restrictions started, we set for ourselves two primary goals with equal importance.
 One, to maintain and safeguard the health of our employees and their families, and two, to continue to meet our commitments to our customers in a timely manner and achieve the goals we set for ourselves.
 Like most companies during the past couple of months, over 90% of our employees worldwide are working from home, and we are of course not traveling internationally.

-We adjusted to this situation quickly, and are continuing product development, sales, and customer support remotely from peoples' homes.
-While we initially did have some temporary challenges in supply of components, and servers, et cetera, those were overcome with no measurable impact to customer commitments so far.
-As part of our efforts to lower delivery risks to our customers, we expedited signed inventory orders, when the pandemic started, which resulted in some inventory growth at the end of the quarter.
+We adjusted to this situation quickly, and are continuing product development, sales, and customer support remotely from people’s homes.
+While we initially did have some temporary challenges in supply of components, and servers, etc., those were overcome with no measurable impact to customer commitments so far.
+As part of our efforts to lower delivery risks to our customers, we expedited some inventory orders, when the pandemic started, which resulted in some inventory growth at the end of the quarter.
 Overall, we did not see significant degradation in performance, and this situation did not cause us so far to miss commitments to our customers.
-We are continuing to deliver products, we are continuing to develop products, we are continuing to install [past] [Ph] acceptance, and we are continuing to serve our customer base.
+We are continuing to deliver products, we are continuing to develop products, we are continuing to install past acceptance, and we are continuing to serve our customer base.

 For example, just last week we released a major software general availability release of Allot Smart that was being worked on for over seven months, with a negligible two-working-day delay.
 Allot has not laid off people as a result of COVID-19 nor have we forced any of our employees to go on vacation with or without pay.
 We view this time when people are being let go elsewhere as an opportunity to hire qualified people.